-The 10th International Symposium "The emergence of the Smart City: stakes, challenges, practices and impacts for public governance" will be held in Belval Luxembourg from 5 to 6 March 2019.
+The 10th International Symposium “The emergence of the Smart City: stakes, challenges, practices and impacts for public governance” was held in Belval Luxembourg from 5 to 6 March 2019.

-The organising team invites you to read the message from the President and Founder of the Symposium, Professeur Bachir Mazouz.
+The organising team invites you to read the message from the President and Founder of the Symposium, Professeur Bachir Mazouz, published before the event.

 The international symposium, “Perspectives on the transformation of management and public organizations” was founded as part of the research work initiated by the Gutenberg Research Chair at the ENA (Strasbourg, France) in 2009.
 It aims to promote a culture of discussion and debate between French-speaking public leaders and public and university affairs consultants.
 These discussions should lead to the formulation of new knowledge that can be actioned based on the impact of administrative reforms, in particular concerning values, organizational structures, official management frameworks and public action tools.